 - -shipping address

-Copyright clearance must be indicated by the contributor and is always the responsibility of the contributor.
-Unless a specific agreement has been made, accepted articles become the copyright of the journal.
+Copyright clearance must be indicated by the contributor, whose responsibility it always is.
+Unless a specific agreement has been made, the accepted articles become the copyright of the journal.